 Diced peppers, black beans, corn, even pineapple—it seems there’s an endless list of ingredients that can be added to guacamole.
-Yet the folks in Minero’s kitchen (that’d be chef/partner Sean Brock and chef de cuisine Wesley Grubbs) know, the extras aren’t all that necessary to whip up a purely delicious bowl.
+Yet the folks in Minero’s kitchen (that’d be chef Wesley Grubbs and crew) know, the extras aren’t all that necessary to whip up a purely delicious bowl.
 “Avocados are so great on their own,” explains Grubbs.
 “Why mask the star ingredient?”
 Here, he divulges the recipe for Minero’s buzzed-about dip.

 (Yields 2 cups)